Satyavedu

-Satyavedu is a town in Tirupati district of the Indian state of Andhra Pradesh.
-It borders the state of Tamil Nadu on its southern part.
-It is located 60 km north of Chennai metropolitan citiy.
+Satyavedu is a town in Tirupati district and was earlier part of the Chittoor district of the Indian state of Andhra Pradesh.
+It borders the state of Tamil Nadu on its southern part of the state and is located just 60 km north of the Chennai metropolitan city.
 It is also connected with Sri City on its exterior area.
 It is one of mandals in Sullurupeta revenue division and headquarters of Satyavedu mandal.